freezy/node-pind/docs/matching.md

 highlights differences between the HyperPin database and the data fetched from IPDB.
 It also provides a way to correct wrong entries and write them into the mapping file.

+Point 3 is still unsolved.
+If you download an OG using Pind, the VPF file ID is obviously known and future updates get matched correctly.
+However, matching the correct original game when downloading an update for an already *existing* table is quite difficult without an IPDB number to rely on.

+One approach to solve Point 3 would be to search for the OG's media pack, where the HyperPin database entry is usually posted, read the game description from there and try to match it with the local HP database.
+However for this we need more reliable media pack matching first.

 Persistence
 -----------

 When Pind adds a new table to HyperPin, it knows with 100% accuracy where the file came from (i.e. its VPF file ID and consequently its IPDB number).
-In order to not to lose that information next time a user re-initializes Pind, this data is written to HyperPin's XML database, looking like this:
+In order not to lose that information next time a user re-initializes Pind, this data is written to HyperPin's XML database, ending up like this:

 	<game name="T2_CE_Tipoto_1.06_FS" ipdb="2524" vpf="6105">
 		<description>Terminator 2 - Judgement Day (Williams 1991)</description>